Kotlin/kotlinx.serialization/docs/json.md

 }
 ```

-In the example below we are serializing the `Project` class at the top-level, so we explicitly
+In the example below, we are serializing the `Project` class at the top-level, so we explicitly
 pass the above `ProjectSerializer` to [Json.encodeToString] function as was shown in
 the [Passing a serializer manually](serializers.md#passing-a-serializer-manually) section.